×

 Where will I buy groceries and do other shopping in Belize?

 "The stores in Hopkins are small to medium variety stores that also sell a selection of groceries.
 There are also vendors around the village selling fresh vegetables and fruit, as well as baked goods.I Supply may be limited, but generally you can find what you need.
-There are several village stores offering various souvenirs," remarked one expat living in Hopkins.
+There are several village stores offering various souvenirs," wrote one expat living in Hopkins.

 View More Answers